Big Pods - The Present and Future

 Vision for the Future

-In the future I would love for a handful of pods to meet throughout Anchorage at any given week, formed around a collective interest that runs for an agreed-upon amount of time (such as six weeks to several months.)
-Families would join as many pods as they wanted and would be encouraged when new interests were formed to start new pods throughout the year.
+In the future, I would love for a handful of pods to meet throughout Anchorage during any given week, formed around a collective interest that runs for an agreed-upon amount of time (such as six weeks to several months).
+Families would join as many pods as they wanted and would be encouraged, when new interests were formed, to start new pods throughout the year.

 Example

-There might be a board game pod that meets every other week at The Workshop or a pod that wants to study geography and hires a guest teacher to take them on field trips within a two-hour drive of Anchorage.
-Maybe a pod forms that want to learn to cross-country skate or take art lessons.
-The idea is to follow interests, both the adults and children and to learn together, thus building a structure for relationships to be formed.
+There might be a board game pod that meets every other week at The Workshop, or a pod that wants to study geography and hires a guest teacher to take them on field trips within a two-hour drive of Anchorage.
+Maybe a pod forms that wants to learn to cross-country skate or take art lessons.
+The idea is to follow interests, both the adults and children, and to learn together, thus building a structure for relationships to form.

 A meet-up of all members would occur once a month or so to go on field trips or participate in group events and activities.
 This could look like going to the ropes course in Seward, participating in a family camping trip, or going berry picking as a large group.
 Adults would take turns organizing and leading these activities.